 Seven years later, within the purple-white-and-blue summer of 1976, its advert marketing campaign used this slogan: “The Beginning of a New Era.
 The Event That Changed OXFORD Into This Area’s Shopping Center.”
 Truth, that.

 When mall proprietors renovated the place in 1985, they ran commercials in The Star, lauding a “spacious mall atrium” featuring “the latest decorative colorations” and “tropical plants” because every Nineteen Eighties mall needed interior adorning immediately out of “Miami Vice.”
-“Come and notice why we suppose you’re going to love the exchange … We’ve Got It All!
+“Come and notice why you’ll love the exchange … We’ve Got It All!
 The New Quintard Mall!”

-The nighttime before The New Quintard Mall opened in 2000 — which became newer than the “new” Quintard Mall of ’85 and the “new” Quintard Mall of ’70 — VIPs enjoyed an invitation-handiest excursion of the vicinity and its 31 new stores, all designed to keep people from riding to Douglasville, Birmingham, Atlanta or, perish the notion, Gadsden.
+The night before The New Quintard Mall opened in 2000—which became newer than the “new” Quintard Mall of ’85 and the “new” Quintard Mall of ’70 — VIPs enjoyed the invitation-handiest excursion of the vicinity and its 31 new stores, all designed to keep people from riding to Douglasville, Birmingham, Atlanta or, perish the notion, Gadsden.

 And yet, here we go again.

 There’s every other “new” Quintard Mall on the way.
 It’ll be the fourth, I think.
-Oxford is in for $16.Five million over 25 years to assist pay for preservation prices — a clear signal that City Hall needs the mall to continue to exist as a mall, one way or another, and now not as a vacant failure or something completely one of a kind.
-(Think: professional or clinical workplaces; automobile dealership; megachurch.)
+Oxford is in for $16.Five million over 25 years to assist in paying for preservation prices — a clear signal that City Hall needs the mall to continue to exist as a mall, one way or another, and now not as a vacant failure or something completely one-of-a-kind.
+(Think: professional or clinical workplaces, automobile dealerships, megachurchs.)

 The northern wing that held Sears is being excised like unsightly pores and skin tags on the mall’s neck.
 Instead of blowing the area up and beginning anew, the brand new owner, Georgia-based totally Hull Property Group, has grand plans: improved entrances, interior renovations, a stronger series of tenants, and outward-facing stores to mimic the fashion of Oxford Exchange.
 On Tuesday, the mall’s indoors looked like a pint-sized twister had blown out the ceiling tiles.
 A few wires and cables dangled from above.
 Shoppers didn’t seem too troubled.

-When I selected one of these cookie cakes for my daughter’s birthday, a worker on a scissor raise became doing his aspect overhead — my head, this is.
-I, in short, wondered if I need to have worn a difficult hat.
+When I selected one of these cookie cakes for my daughter’s birthday, a worker on a scissor raise became doing his aspect overhead—my head, this is.
+In short, I wondered if I needed to have worn a difficult hat.

-“The key right here,” John Mulherin, the enterprise’s vp of government relations, has told The Star, “is the transformation of the property.
-All of these things assist transform the way it looks and the way it feels.”
+“The key right here,” John Mulherin, the enterprise’s vp of government relations, has told The Star, “is the property transformation.
+All of these things assist in transforming the way it looks and feels.”

 I’ll rewrite that slightly.